Waukesha South High School

 Waukesha South High School is one of three high schools located in Waukesha, Wisconsin.
 It was opened in 1957 as a southern campus to Waukesha High School, then in downtown Waukesha.
 The downtown campus is now Les Paul Middle School – Central Campus.

 History

-Waukesha South High School Shooting

 On December 2, 2019, a school shooting took place in which a student armed with a pellet gun was wounded by a police officer.

-Heavy Police Presence at Waukesha South

 On December 2–3, 2021, almost two weeks after the Waukesha Christmas Parade Tragedy, there was a heavy police presence at Waukesha South due to physical altercations between students.
-This situation was immediately responded by school faculty and administration, as well as the Waukesha Police Department.
-In addition to the police presence on Friday, there was also a staggered evacuation at Waukesha West High School due to an online threat to students during the lunch period.